shiftlab/pytorch.github.io/_posts/2019-5-1-optimizing-cuda-rnn-with-torchscript.md

 ---
 layout: blog_detail
-title: "Optimizing CUDA Recurrent Neural Networks with TorchScript"
+title: 'Optimizing CUDA Recurrent Neural Networks with TorchScript'
-author: "The PyTorch Team"
+author: The PyTorch Team
-date: 2019-05-01 8:00:00 -0500
 image: /assets/images/bert2.png
 tags: [three]
+preview: This week, we officially released PyTorch 1.1, a large feature update to PyTorch 1.0.
+One of the new features we've added is better support for fast, custom Recurrent Neural Networks (fastrnns) with TorchScript (the PyTorch JIT) (https://pytorch.org/docs/stable/jit.html)
 ---

 This week, we officially released PyTorch 1.1, a large feature update to PyTorch 1.0.
 One of the new features we've added is better support for fast, custom Recurrent Neural Networks (fastrnns) with TorchScript (the PyTorch JIT) (https://pytorch.org/docs/stable/jit.html).